A Complete First-Year College Checklist

 Attend a Student Activities Fair

-Attending a student activities fair facilitates on-campus engagement and can also help you meet like-minded students.
+Attending a student activities fair facilitates on-campus engagement and helps you meet like-minded students.
 Engaging in extracurricular activities can also bolster your resume.
-Through sports, cultural events, and civic engagement, you can meet new friends outside the classroom and enliven your college experience.
+Through sports, cultural events, and civic engagement, you can make friends outside the classroom and enliven your college experience.